 Measurement shows the trochanter to be higher than on the unaffected side.

 In a recent complete separation, the signs resemble those of recent fracture of the neck of the femur, with great pain, external rotation of the limb being restricted by muscular spasm.

 - Femoral Neck Fracture including stress fractures

 Routine hormonal screening of children with slipped capital femoral epiphysis is not indicated.

-Patient may be investigated for endocrinopathies and medical disorders especially in atyoical presentation [child is < 10 years old or >16 years, weight of the child is < 50th percentile]
+The patient may be investigated for endocrinopathies and medical disorders especially in atypical presentation [the child is < 10 years old or >16 years, the weight of the child is < 50th percentile]

 Obtain anteroposterior and frog-lateral radiographs of the pelvis or bilateral hips.

-In the pre-slip phase, there is a widening of the growth plate with irregularity and blurring of the physeal edges and demineralisation of the metaphysis.
+In the pre-slip phase, there is a widening of the growth plate with irregularity and blurring of the physeal edges and demineralization of the metaphysis.